fidelity-contributions/open-telemetry-opentelemetry-python-contrib/CONTRIBUTING.md

 ## Debugging Tests Locally
 While Tox is a great environment orchestrator tool, this project uses it to define how to set up and execute varied tasks, especially running test against multiple Python versions in isolation, it is convenient, but when contributors need debug their code(essentially necessary for complicated logic), Tox can hardly help.
-Here briefly illustrate how this project orchestrates with Tox, then how to set up local environments for debugging the code within contributors' favorite IDEs.
+Here briefly illustrate how this project is orchestrated with Tox, then how to set up local environments for debugging the code within contributors' favorite IDEs.
 As this project includes dozens of modules, let's take opentelemetry-instrumentation-httpx as an example.
 Refer to [tox.ini](https://github.com/open-telemetry/opentelemetry-python-contrib/blob/main/tox.ini) for the details.

 * in the tox.ini, it defines the environment list accordingly for httpx instrumentation module.
 ```